September 25, 2018 – Newport, Rhode Island

 From the tower, the Carriage house is visible over the tops of the trees surrounding it.
 Stretching all around is a dense forest of lush green trees.

-Stone walls, in varying degrees of ruin, that once you to surround the estate.
+Stone walls, in varying degrees of ruin, that once used to surround the estate.

 Brenton Point State Park is open year round from Sunrise to Sunset (Restrooms Open May 1st Through October 31st).
 Visitors can enjoy picnicking, hiking, fishing, or just relaxing with the cool breezes and majestic views of the Atlantic Ocean.